kubapeter/portfolio/Coursera Courses/Specializations/Programming in Java: A Hands-on Introduction/Java Basics: Selection and Iteration/Week 3/README.md

 ## [Coding practice challenge](./Lab_Challenge.java)

->"Write a program that determines the month of the year based on the value of a variable called month.
-The variable will be a number from 1 to 12 (1 is January, 2 is February, etc.).
-Use a println statement to write the month to the screen."
+>"Write a program that determines the month of the year based on the value of a variable called `month`.
+The variable will be a number from 1 to 12 (`1` is January, `2` is February, etc.).
+Use a `println` statement to write the month to the screen."